Scroll to view all answers or click to jump to a specific subject.

 The Springfield Utility Board (SUB) and EWEB’s water systems are connected by multiple interties.
 These interties are closed during normal circumstances but can be opened to provide water during emergency situations.

 While interties can provide some short-term relief, they are not currently configured to be a sustained backup solution.
-EWEB is evaluating if upgrades are possible to enable sufficient flow between the systems in extended emergency situations.
+EWEB is working with SUB to optimize the intertie system as an additional resiliency measure.

 Water Quality